 1. You Have a Patchy Beard

 The struggle with a patchy beard is often a crossroads: do you get rid of it, or push through the patchiness and hope that it fills in over time?
 If you’ve never grown a beard before, waiting it out can get you closer to the beard of your dreams, but some guys simply just don’t grow thick facial hair.
-There are products out there that are designed to help your facial hair grow well but don’t fall for claims that a product will “cure” your patches.
+There are products out there that are designed to help increase beard growth but don’t fall for claims that a product will “cure” your patches.

 Beard patchiness and lack of beard growth is caused by your androgens - the hormones that regulate the growth of your facial hair, among other things.
 The best-known hormone in this group is testosterone, which plays a major role in determining male characteristics such as the growth of facial hair.
 It sends out the signals that tell your body to generate the enzymes responsible for hair growth.
 All of this is a fancy way of saying that your patchy beard may be a sign that your body isn’t producing enough of those enzymes to help you grow a thick beard.

 This doesn’t necessarily mean you should turn to products that claim to boost your body’s natural production of these enzymes.
 Patchy facial hair isn’t a sign of illness or a shortcoming that you can overcome; it’s just a product of the unique way that your body functions.
 Not everyone can grow a bushy beard.
 So if you’ve tried to overcome your natural patchiness and your beard doesn't seem to be growing any thicker, it may be time to bite the bullet and shave.

 2. You Have an Important Interview Coming Up